 The problem is that the company that makes Prevagen made a lot of huge claims about Apoaequorin.
 And because of that, they were sued by The Federal Trade Commission in the past.
 I’m a bit concerned with this!

-All in all, Prevagen’s formula only has one ingredient that’s been proven to support brain health – vitamin D. The same nutrient that you get from the sun or cheap vitamin D supplements.
+To conclude this round: All in all, Prevagen’s formula only has one ingredient that’s been proven to support brain health – vitamin D. The same nutrient that you get from the sun or cheap vitamin D supplements.
 Focus Factor has a superior formula, but it’s let down by the fact that you can’t see the ingredient doses in a proprietary blend – so you don’t really know if it works or not.

 Dosages & Servings

 Focus Factor instructions say to take 4 tablets daily with food.
 You can take up to 8 tablets safely per day.
 If you want, you can split this into even doses throughout the day.
-To maintain the benefits while you’re awake.
 Some people won’t like having to gulp so many pills though!

 Prevagen dose is 1 tablet per day without food.
 Each serving of Prevagen has 10mg of Apoaequorin.
 I can’t tell you if this is the right dosage as there isn’t much human evidence on Apoaequorin in general.

 Prevagen is a bit different story.
 Since there’s not much research behind its main ingredient, we don’t know how safe it really is.
-From what little we’ve seen though, it seems that Apoaequorin shouldn’t cause much trouble!
+Based on the current research though, it seems that Apoaequorin doesn’t do much at all – good or bad.

 Focus Factor has plenty of online reviews, and it boasts an average rating of 4.3 out of 5 stars.
 While some users complained about the servings, most customers said how Focus Factor worked great at improving their memory, focus, and mood, amongst other things.